Biswajit1693/Biswajit1693/README.md

 - 👋 Hi, I’m @Biswajit1693
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science & coding for development
 - 🌱 I’m currently learning postgresql
 - 💞️ I’m looking to collaborate on projects related to the field and learn from it.I am a beginner into coding and sql but knows the basic & intermediate sql.Want to learn coding.So lets connect and learn together.
 - 📫 How to reach me (https://www.linkedin.com/in/biswajitpatnaik93/)